-Melissa gladly bears the torch into the 21st century of printing, championing the technological advancements that keep this age-old industry moving forward in efficiency, accuracy, and sustainability while maintaining the values of high-quality craftsmanship and responsible manufacturing.
-She takes pride in this company and loves the community it’s been serving since 1950.
+It is with great enthusiasm that Melissa bears the family torch into the 21st century.
+Technological advancements help keep QSL moving forward in efficiency, accuracy, and sustainability.
+To Melissa, leadership means pursuing these advancements while maintaining the values of high-quality craftsmanship and responsible manufacturing.
+Melissa takes pride in this company and loves the community it’s been serving since 1950.

-As an Account Manager and a leader, Melissa most enjoys finding the best and most efficient solutions for any project.
-As a mom and a partner, Melissa’s first priority is her family.
+As an Account Manager and a leader, Melissa enjoys finding the best and most efficient solutions for any project.
+Being a mom and a partner, Melissa’s first priority is her family.
 As a former Left Fielder at the University of Oregon, well of course – GO DUCKS!

 In The Company of Women